ImperialCollegeLondon/phenomedb/docs/source/usage.rst

   The Harmonise Annotations View, where unharmonised annotations can be harmonised manually to enable cross-project comparisons

 Creating and executing queries
 ------------------------------

+PhenomeDB has a complex and rich querying system that enables users to define queries as a collection of filters and the conversion of the results of those filters to a dataset, enabling cross-project integration and stratification.
+For more information on the QueryFactory, including its Python API and UI, please head over to :ref:`imports`.

+In short, users define queries, build the dataframe cache, and then that cache can be used in downstream analyses/tasks.

 Scaling, normalisation, and batch correction